The University of Wyoming Department of Anthropology

 This 6 credit-hour course is intended for undergraduates and is open to students from any college or university.
 An introduction to archaeology course (e.g., ANTH 1300 at U.W.) is a required prerequisite.
 No previous field experience is required or expected.

-Total Tuition and Fees (tentative): $2,500 field school fee plus UW tuition & fees (does not include travel to and from).
+Total Tuition and Fees (tentative): TBD.
+Approximately $2,500 field school fee plus UW tuition & fees (does not include travel to and from).

 Participate in excavations at least three different sites

-periods: Paleolithic, Roman, and Late Middle Ages/Early Modern
+periods: Paleolithic, Mesolithic, and Late Middle Ages/Early Modern

-- Different site types: Caves, rock-shelters, hill forts and castles
+- Different site types: Caves, rock-shelters, alpine settlements and castles

 - Renowned faculty and instructors with diverse interests and expertise